GMAT or GRE for MBA Admissions: What You Need to Know

-Most of the top business schools in the United States accept the GMAT and GRE exams for MBA admission.
-But how do you decide which test you should take, the GMAT or GRE?
+Most top business schools in the United States accept the GMAT or GRE exams for MBA admissions.
+But here’s the question we hear most often from applicants: Do MBA programs really prefer the GMAT?

-Many elite schools have diversified their applicant pool by accepting the GRE as an alternative in the admissions process.
-Plus, prospective grad students of the arts and sciences have typically submitted GRE scores, so applicants deciding between business school and other graduate programs appreciate having one less test to study and pay for.
+Many elite schools have diversified their applicant pools by accepting the GRE as an alternative to the GMAT in the admissions process.
+Additionally, prospective graduate students in the arts and sciences have typically submitted GRE scores, so applicants deciding between business school and other graduate programs appreciate having one less test to study for and pay for.

 Meanwhile, the GMAT, long considered the gold standard for the specific academic skills needed in graduate business school, is more expensive and offered in fewer locations worldwide.

-Q: How do I decide whether to take the GMAT or GRE?
+Q: How do I decide whether to take the GMAT or GRE for MBA admissions?

-A: The GMAT and GRE are two entirely different tests that don’t remotely resemble one another.
-Which test to take will depend on the applicant’s profile, college major and coursework, and target MBA programs.
+The GMAT and GRE are two entirely different tests that bear no resemblance to one another.
+Which test to take will depend on the applicant’s profile, college major, coursework, and target MBA programs.

-Try a free practice test online for both options to assess which test is best for you.
+Try a free online practice test for both options to assess which one is best for you.
 If you do significantly better on one over the other, you probably have your answer.

 Discuss with your MBA admissions consultant to validate which test score to submit.
 There are nuances to the decision, such as your industry profile, target school, and the scoring differential between the tests.